parroty/excoveralls/README.md

                         and your git repo resides in "app", then the root path should be: "/home/runs/app/" (from coveralls.io)
-    --flagname          Job flag name which will be shown in the Coveralls UI --import_cover      Directory from where '.coverdata' files should be imported and their results added to the report
+    --flagname          Job flag name which will be shown in the Coveralls UI --import-cover      Directory from where '.coverdata' files should be imported and their results added to the report.
+                        Coverdata is imported after tests are run.

 Usage: mix coveralls.detail [--filter file-name-pattern] Used to display coverage with detail